nginxinc/nginx-gateway-fabric/docs/guides/directing-traffic-to-your-app.md

 ![Configuration](/docs/images/direct-all-traffic-config.png)

-We need a Gateway to create an access point for HTTP traffic coming into the cluster.
-The `cafe` Gateway we are going to create will open an access point to the cluster on port 80 for HTTP traffic.
+We need a Gateway to create an entry point for HTTP traffic coming into the cluster.
+The `cafe` Gateway we are going to create will open an entry point to the cluster on port 80 for HTTP traffic.

 To direct HTTP traffic from the Gateway to the coffee Service, we need to create an HTTPRoute named `coffee` and attach to the Gateway.
 This HTTPRoute will have a single routing rule that directs all traffic to the